pdfcpu/pdfcpu/images/images_list.md

 # List Images

-This command prints a list of embedded images for selected pages
+This command prints a list of embedded images for selected pages.

-Have a look at some [examples](#examples).
+Have a look at an [example](#example).

 ## Usage